A Python Library for Exploratory Data Analysis on Twitter Data based on Tokens and Aggregated Origin-Destination Information: Related work

 For instance, in~\cite{Facebook2019FacebookRecovery}, a disaster map with Facebook's data is presented.
 These maps are related to the Facebook population, movement, power availability, network coverage, and displacement.
 With these maps, the authors measure the population as the difference in the number of users based on pre-crisis levels to observe what areas are more affected by the crisis.
-For instance, what pair of places register major movements by users is registered, and those places where users charge their mobile phones.
+For instance, it registers those pairs of places where users move and those where users visit to charge their mobile phones.
 Moreover, the ability of network covering is another aspect recorded by Facebook Data.
-Events like a pandemic can also be analyzed using social media data, in~\cite{Li2020CharacterizingWeibo} the COVID-19 epidemic is characterized, taking into account that people use social media to acquire and exchange information.
-Here, the Weibo data, the major micro-blogging site in China, was classified into seven types of situational information related to COVID-19.
+Events like a pandemic can also be analyzed using social media data; in~\cite{Li2020CharacterizingWeibo} characterize seven types of situational information regarding the COVID-19 disease.
+This work uses Weibo data, the primary micro-blogging site in China.
 As situational information was considered, those related to 1) caution and advice; 2) notifications and measures been taken; 3) donations; 4) emotional support; 5) help-seeking; 6) doubt casting and criticizing; and 7) counter-rumor.
-Authors used both content and user features to classify a major of unknown data based on 3000 COVID-19 related posts manually labeled into these seven categories.
-The predictive models' performance regarding accuracy was 0.54, 0.45, and 0.65 from Support Vector Machine, Näive Bayes, and Random Forest classifiers.
+Authors learned a model from 3000 COVID-19 related posts manually labeled into these seven categories.
+The models achieved accuracy performances of 0.54, 0.45, and 0.65, using Support Vector Machine, Näive Bayes, and Random Forest classifiers.
 Traffic phenomena are also analyzed using Twitter data.
 Ribeiro {\em et al.}~\cite{Ribeiro2012TrafficTwitter} proposed a method to identify traffic events on Twitter, geocode them, and display them on a web platform in real-time.
 The method employs exact and approximate string matching to traffic event identification; for the string matching, the authors manually listed the most frequent terms used for traffic situations.
-Human mobility is another important event analyzed using Twitter data~\cite{Jurdak2015UnderstandingTwitter}.
+Human mobility is another activity analyzed using Twitter data~\cite{Jurdak2015UnderstandingTwitter}.
 Jurdak {\em et al.} propose a proxy for human mobility using geotagged tweets in Australia.
 The population's mobility patterns were analyzed using a dataset of more than 7 million tweets from 156,607 users.
 The authors compared the patterns found using Twitter data with other technology types, such as call data records.
 McNeill {\em et al.} \cite{Mcneill2017EstimatingData} proposed to estimate local commuting patterns using geotagged tweets.
-They found that Twitter's information is a good proxy to infer the local commuting patterns; even the bias imposed by Twitter users' demographic is not significant.
-Additionally, natural disaster management, such as earthquakes, could also be analyzed using Twitter information.
-In~\cite{Mendoza2019NowcastingTwitter} is proposed a method based on tracking users' comments about earthquakes to generate an own Mercalli scale~\footnote{Qualitative measure used to express the perceived intensity of an earthquake in terms of damages according to~\cite{Mendoza2019NowcastingTwitter}.} computed only with Twitter data.
-Municipalities were the unit of analysis trough several features acquired at that level, such as number of tweets, average words, question marks, exclamation marks, number of hashtags, the occurrence of {\em earthquake} word, municipality population, among others.
+They found that Twitter's information is a good proxy for inferring the local commuting patterns; even the bias imposed by Twitter users' demographics is not significant.
+Additionally, natural disaster management, such as earthquakes, could also be analyzed using Twitter information. \cite{Mendoza2019NowcastingTwitter} propose a method based on tracking users' comments about earthquakes to generate a variant of the Mercalli scale computed with Twitter data.\footnote{Qualitative measure of the perceived intensity of an earthquake regarding damages, see \cite{Mendoza2019NowcastingTwitter}.} Authors use counties (municipalities) as the unit of analysis through several features acquired at that level, such as number of tweets, average words, question marks, exclamation marks, number of hashtags, the occurrence of the \textit{earthquake} word, municipality population, among others.